• Art Magazine

 Certainly not an exorbitant price for a work of this scope, but unfortunately, as the only information available about the "artistic content" of this documenta, it is a reason for many people to pursue their interest in art elsewhere.
 Moreover, it is sadly impossible for some people in life situations who could greatly benefit from the "silent power of art that may transform us" to visit documenta: documenta 13 is not wheelchair accessible.

-Furthermore, it's not unreasonable to expect a website promoting an art exhibition to briefly introduce the curious prospective visitor to the artists and their works.
-Other exhibition organizers manage to do this.
+Furthermore, it's not unreasonable to expect a website presenting an art exhibition to briefly introduce the curious prospective visitor to the artists and their works.
+Other exhibition organizers manage to do this quite well.

 The attractiveness of art auctions and the top 14 auction houses in Germany